adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 However, there still are a several abstraction-related problems with this code (horrible public members notwithstanding).

 First, the iterator's `operator*()` (i.e. `*it` in the snippet) returns a `uchar*` which must be cast to a pointer of the actual pixel type of the image.
 This is awkward and could be fixed by e.g. deriving a class template from `cv::LineIterator` when the image pixel type is known at compile time (similar to how `cv::Mat_` is a template matrix class derived from `cv::Mat`.)
-But this is a `cv::LineIterator` specific issue, so we will not dwell on it here (though we shall return to it later).
+But this is a `cv::LineIterator` specific issue, so we will not dwell on it here.

 There are more severe concerns which are, in fact, symptomatic for all iterator objects.